AshStanton/content-ops-starter/content/pages/index.md

         subtitle: Drive More Targeted Traffic with Expert Ads
         text: >+
-          *   **Platform Selection**: We help you choose the best advertising platforms (Google, Facebook, LinkedIn, etc.) based on your business needs.
+          *   **Platform Selection**: We help you choose the best advertising platforms based on your business needs.

           *   **Ad Creation**: We design compelling, high-conversion ads that